MissLiner/portfolio/README.md

 I quickly decided to use a carousel to show off my work.
 At first I used an existing library, but quickly became disatisfied as I tried to customize it to my purposes.
 Instead, I repurposed and refined an image slider I'd created for an earlier project.
 While I appreciate all of the resources available through ReactJS, building my own component has been worth it almost every single time.

+One of my favorite additions was the ability to swipe through the images on mobile - a little more complicated than I expected, but the solution (comparing touch position at the start and during a swipe) is so elegant.

 ### Organization

-Once I had my main components built, I took the time to organize them into category folders.
+Once I had my main components built, I organized them into category folders.
 I also decided that it was time to stop cramming all of my CSS into one or two files, and researched the best naming convention for my purposes.
 It took a while to reorganize, create the files/folders, and refactor the code, but development became so much smoother once I had!

 ### Content

-I chose to gather all text, links and image references in separate files outside of my components.
-This definitely kept my component code cleaner, and enabled easier editing.
-However, I'm pretty ambivalent about this choice, since embedding links and non-standard shaped images became more difficult.
+I placed all text, links and image references in separate files outside of my components.
+This kept my component code cleaner, and enabled easier editing.
+However, I'm pretty ambivalent about this choice, since it made embedding links and non-standard shaped images more difficult.

 ### Layout